-Pench National Park, India
+Pench National Park, Central India, India

 Jamtara Wilderness Camp is a luxury tented camp which is located adjacent to Pench National Park in India.
 Jamtara provides a perfect wilderness retreat from which you can venture off on a tiger safari in Pench National Park.

-When you drive to Jamtara, you will quickly leave behind the hustle and bustle of Indian life and enter a quiet, peaceful camp where you can sit back and enjoy rural India in all its' beauty.
+When you drive to Jamtara Wildnerness Camp, you will quickly leave behind the hustle and bustle of Indian life and enter a quiet, peaceful camp where you can sit back and enjoy rural India in all its' beauty.
 The tents are, in many aspects, similar in style to their African counterparts in terms of comfort and exclusivity.
 You can expect them to have a light, airy feel with hardwood flooring and wooden furniture, often in a traditional colonial style.
 Oranges and reds counter the softer neutral colors of the tent, wooden floors and furniture.
 Each tent has its' own large modern bathroom with a welcoming shower and all the amenities you would want.
 If you walk outside you will find a large private sit-out area overlooking the riverbed that attracts a wide variety of wildlife - perfect for that evening drink after a game drive.

-Jamtara Wilderness offers 12 luxury tents, designed to feel light and airy, offer you a perfect view of the nature around.
+Jamtara Wilderness offers ten luxury tents, designed to feel light and airy, offer you a perfect view of the nature around.
 You have an option of rolling up the front panels of your tents to have a more open and better view of the wilderness around.

 Children are welcome to stay at Jamtara and can be accommodated on an extra bed in each tent.
 It is a nice family destination slightly better for grown up children.